IN THE NEWS

 Introduced in South Carolina

-December 3, 2014 - Columbia, SC: Legislation was pre-filed today in the South Carolina House of Representatives calling for an Article V Convention of States.
+Legislation has been filed in the South Carolina House of Representatives calling for an Article V Convention of States.
+The legistaion is H. 3125.

 The primary sponsor of the legislation, Rep. Bill Taylor (R-Aiken), says, "It’s no secret that Americans aren’t happy with Washington D.C.
 Career politicians, both Democrats and Republicans, have ignored the best interests of this country allowing debt to spiral out of control while stripping States of their rightful power and robbing citizens of their personal liberty.
 This isn't new; it's been happening for decades.
 Washington will never limit its own power.
 They'll never pass amendments to balance the budget, put term limits on themselves or give the states their rightful Constitutional authority."